jhuapl-bio/TgIF/README.md

 Required inputs:
 ```
 	-t	INT		number of threads to GNU parallel over
 	-f	FASTA/Q		sequencing reads file (ideally from an ONT nCATS enriched library
 	-r	FASTA		fasta reference of target organism (may contain multiple sequences, no linebreaks within each sequence)
+	-i	FASTA		fasta of plasmid/inserted gene(s) (may only contain a single sequence, no linebreaks within the sequence)
 ```

 Optional inputs:
 ```
-	-i	FASTA	fasta of plasmid/inserted gene(s), HIGHLY recommended (may only contain a single sequence, no linebreaks within the sequence)
 	-s	y/n		output sorted bam of downselected reads for IGV use
 	-p	y/n		generate read pileup png with R/ggplot2 per insertion site
 ```